njanne19/JanneSimonGame/README.md

-# JanneSimonGame
+# Janne's Simon Game
-A game based on the popular game simon, in the process of completing the FreeCodeCamp challenges
+My attempt at recreating the popular game "Simon", as part of a FreeCodeCamp challenge. (https://www.freecodecamp.com/challenges/build-a-simon-game)